ste7anste7an/reversing_esp32/README.md

 - install wokwi simulator in VS code
 - use directory in wokwi-vscode
-- wijzig pad naar xtensa gdb in .vscode/launch.json
+- change path to point to `xtensa-esp32-elf-gdb.exe` in .vscode/launch.json